Bridging the Gap.

 - Google Slides – Creating presentations

 - Google Classroom – How to submit assignments

 Weekly Chapel is planned and implemented to inspire students to learn the joy and importance of worship.
 Chapel takes place every Friday morning for students in middle and high school.
 Parents and guests are encouraged to participate.

 Heritage students attend churches representing a wide variety of worship styles, from liturgical to traditional to contemporary.
 Chapel aims to enable students to become better worshippers no matter what their families’ denomination or style of worship may be.

 The Chapel experience is a fundamental and distinctive part of Heritage education.
 Its purpose is to provide the spiritual overtone that should guide students’ decision-making in their daily lives.

-Heritage offers various clubs that complement the core curriculum of the school and allow students to pursue increased understanding and competency in a variety of interest.
-Club offerings include yearbook, speech and debate, and theater.
+Heritage offers various clubs that complement the core curriculum of the school and allow students to pursue increased understanding and competency in a variety of interests.
+Club offerings include a yearbook, speech and debate, and theater.

-Students in Class 6 select a specific service project that they will complete during the school year and present as a project report to their classmates in the spring.
+Students in 6th grade select a specific service project that they will complete during the school year and present as a project report to their classmates in the spring.

-In Class 6, students will draw connections between the Old and New Testament through their review and study of Jesus’ ministry, death, resurrection, and ascension.
+In sixth grade, students will draw connections between the Old and New Testament through their review and study of Jesus’ ministry, death, resurrection, and ascension.